Multiroot Workspace Support

 - Refactoring: Update imports and references across projects

-- Feature Development: Implement features requiring changes in multiple services
+- Feature development: Implement features requiring changes in multiple services

 - Documentation: Generate docs referencing code from multiple folders